xibz/spec/links.md

 #### Start Link

-Start links are used to indicate that a new chain has been started.
+Start links are used to indicate that a new chain has been started, and is a special type of `PATH` link.
 The reasoning for having a separate link type for both `START` and `END` is that it allows for clear indication of starting and stopping a chain.
-If we relied on `PATH` link types to indicate either of these states, then consumers may not be able to distinguish the two different states.
+If we relied only on `PATH` link types to indicate either of these states, then consumers may not be able to distinguish the two different states.
 This makes it very clear and easy for consuming systems.

 | Name  | Description                                                                        |
 |-------|------------------------------------------------------------------------------------|